 WHERE TO STAY

 This is going to, of course, vary by person to person.
 You have options to stay in hotels, apartments and Hostels.
-If you’re staying in an apartment or hostel with cooking facilities, you can take full advantage of the great range of fresh produce in markets and supermarkets.
+So if you’re staying in an apartment or hostel with cooking facilities, you can take full advantage of the great range of fresh produce in markets and supermarkets.
 But let me tell you i stayed in IBIS styles Amsterdam city location was so amazing next to canal and 2min away from Albert Cuyp market .
-I loved my staying there…
+Therefore, I just loved my staying there…

 WHAT TO EAT

 Dutch food is great, but not as wide spread in the city as Indonesian.
-Go to Blauw for traditional Indonesian cuisine served in trendy setting.
-As Indonesian is very popular here, make sure to try the spicy rijsttafel, or ‘rice table’.
+So, go to Blauw for traditional Indonesian cuisine served in trendy setting.
+As Indonesian is incredibly common here, make sure to try the spicy rijsttafel, or ‘rice table’.
 Also must try the waffles, stroopwaffel from Albert Cuyp, croquettes, fries with mayonnaise, cheese, and pancakes.

 WHAT TO DRINK

 Heineken, of course!
-But gin is also very popular here and you can find many bars offering a wide selection of Dutch gin.
-There is lots of nightlife around the city in pubs and clubs in places like The Medieval center, Leidsplein, the Red Light District, and Rembrandtplein.
+But gin is also very popular here and so you can find many bars offering a wide selection of Dutch gin.
+There is voluminous nightlife round the town in pubs and clubs in places like The Medieval center, Leidsplein, the Red Light District, and Rembrandtplein.
 Remember that a coffeeshop isn’t selling coffee.
 These are cannabis cafes and are sprinkled throughout the city.

 WHAT TO DO